 If you join a prepper networking group that plans on living together on a survival compound when the SHTF, that will give you a safe place to go when it happens if you can’t bug in where your are – but you still have to make it to the compound as the disaster is unfolding.

 That’s it, those are the only two cons I believe exist when it comes to prepper networking.
 Both could cause you to lose your life day 1 of the disaster.
-But, the risks to communing with other preppers either virtually or in real life, still far outweigh the risks if you cannot create a quality and large enough prepper network among those close to you on your own property.
+But, the risks to communing with other preppers either virtually or in real life, still far outweigh the risks if you cannot create a quality and large enough prepper network among those close to you.

 Prepper Networking Reality Check and Safety Tips